Owen Miller Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The Giants have the 17th-ranked team ERA among all MLB pitching staffs (4.30).
+- The Giants' 4.21 team ERA ranks 15th among all league pitching staffs.

-- Giants pitchers combine to surrender 60 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Giants pitchers combine to rank 17th in baseball in home runs allowed (60 total, 1.2 per game).

-- Alexander will take the mound to start for the Giants, his first of the season.
+- Wood gets the start for the Giants, his sixth of the season.
+He is 0-0 with a 4.05 ERA and 21 strikeouts in 20 2/3 innings pitched.

-- The 33-year-old lefty pitched in relief in his last outing this season, one of 21 appearances so far.
+- In his most recent appearance on Sunday against the Miami Marlins, the lefty went 4 1/3 innings, giving up four earned runs while surrendering six hits.

-- Opposing hitters have a collective batting average of only .209 against him this season.
-He has a 4.42 ERA and 4.4 strikeouts per nine innings over his 21 games.
+- In six games this season, the 32-year-old has put up an ERA of 4.05, with 9.5 strikeouts per nine innings.
+Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.